Requirements for Medical Schools and Other Health Professional Schools and Your Undergraduate Program

 No matter what your potential major may be, if you do not feel confident about your science preparation, do not overload with science courses early in your college career.
 For those who are confident, there is nothing wrong with beginning more than one science course simultaneously.

-At Vassar we make an effort to de-emphasize competition for grades.
+At Vassar, we make an effort to de-emphasize competition for grades.
 Grading is not done “on a curve”; if you measure up to the standards for a high grade, you get it regardless of how other students in the same class are performing.
 You should also not regard each test or report or paper as a “do-or-die” crisis.
-Some freshmen may not do as well as others initially but there have been many instances in which students have become excellent despite a slow start.
+Some first-year students may not do as well as others initially but there have been many instances in which students have become excellent despite a slow start.